skypointcloud/cdp/docs/docs/stitch.md

 ## Stitch Overview

-How SkyPoint’s approach to identity resolution produces rich, accurate, and precise customer 360 profiles.
+The problem with combining customer data from a disparate set of data sources is that rarely is there a common, unique key that links all records that belongs to an entity.
+This is why identity resolution is required, as it provides a probabilistic or machine learning approach to linking entities from disparate data sources together.

+SkyPoint’s approach to identity resolution produces rich, accurate, and precise customer 360 profiles.
 There are two phases in the process of building customer 360 profiles.

 # Phase I: Data preparation